Allan122/allan-s_portfolio/README.md

 ##### Exploratory Data Analysis Global Terrorism
 ## Project 2: Global Terrorism Dataset
-<p>For accessing the project with the dataset in my portfolio, you can refer to or download it from my 🤩<a href="https://github.com/Allan122/Global-Terrorism-Dataset-Submission.git"> "GitHub"</a> 🕵🏻.</p>
+<p>For accessing the project with the dataset in my portfolio, you can refer to or download it from my <a href="https://github.com/Allan122/Global-Terrorism-Dataset-Submission.git"> "GitHub"</a> 🕵🏻.</p>

-<p>You can go through my  video presentation on 🤩<a href="https://www.youtube.com/watch?v=8PmiSjrlfOo"> "Youtube"</a> 📹.</p>
+<p>You can go through my  video presentation on <a href="https://www.youtube.com/watch?v=8PmiSjrlfOo"> "Youtube"</a> 📹.</p>

 **Global Terrorism:**